florianneukirchen/scipy_filters/README.md

 ## Changelog

 ### Git main
-- Unsharp mask: avoid overflow by clipping values according to min and max of input dtype.
+- Avoid overflow error in unsharp mask by calculating in float64
+- Advanced option to set the dtype of the output (default is dtype of input or float32, depending on filter)
+- Avoid overflow errors by setting default output dtype to float32 for some filters
 - Convolve: do not devide through sum of kernel if sum is 0
 - Use sizes widget in more filters
 - New origin widget and add origin as parameter to a couple of filters